 - Serve - slice smoked Rack of Lamb down each rib into individual chops.
 Serve immediately.

-Rack of Lamb Variations
+Global Twists on Smoked Rack of Lamb

 While this recipe has the classic and simple flavors, you can personalize with your favorite lamb seasonings and ingredients.
-From sweet to spicy, you'll love these flavor ideas;
+From sweet to spicy, you'll love these international flavor ideas;

-- Honey Mustard Glaze - during the final 30 minutes of smoking, brush lamb with Honey Mustard mixed with Lemon Juice
+- American Honey Mustard Glaze - during the final 30 minutes of smoking, brush lamb with Honey Mustard mixed with Lemon Juice

-- Balsamic Glaze - simmer 1 cup of Balsamic Vinegar with 2 tablespoons of Brown Sugar for 10-15 minutes.
+- Italian Balsamic Glaze - simmer 1 cup of Balsamic Vinegar with 2 tablespoons of Brown Sugar for 10-15 minutes.
 Allow to cool before brushing in the last 15 minutes of smoking

-- Spicy Lamb Glaze - mix together Sriracha Sauce with Honey and brush onto lamb in the last 30 minutes of smoking
+- Thai Spicy Lamb Glaze - mix together Sriracha Sauce with Honey and brush onto lamb in the last 30 minutes of smoking

 Recipe Tips and FAQs